Ayawzer/addOverlay/README.md

 ## 5.🎯 Features
 ✅ Automatically processes all .jpg files in the current folder.<br>
-✅ Creates a with_overlay folder if it doesn't exist.
+✅ Creates a with_overlay folder if it doesn't exist.<br>
-✅ Handles corrupted or unsupported files gracefully.
+✅ Handles corrupted or unsupported files gracefully.<br>
 ✅ Provides clear feedback for each processed file.

 ## 6.⚙️ Customization